deepakpalnitie/meai-25-dashboard/info/README.md

 }
 ```

+### 6.4.
+Calculation Logic Documentation

+The detailed data and formulas used to derive the multipliers for each project are stored in the `info/impact-calculations/` directory.
+Each project has its own Markdown file (e.g., `aai-calculations.md`) that serves as the source of truth for its specific metrics.

 In this example:
 *   The `meai` project uses a custom multiplier for `farmerIncomeIncrease`.
 *   The `aai` project enables the `farmersServed` metric, which is disabled by default.